How to Stop Itching When Exercising in 10 Simple Ways

 Water that is stored in the middle layers of the skin comes to the skin’s surface as sweat when the body heats up.
 As it evaporates, it cools the body.
 In sport.

-Some scientists have suggested that when there is too little water in the body, heat increases.
+Research suggests that when there is too little water in the body, heat increases.

 Heat storage increases and the individual is less able to tolerate heat strain.